jayyprajapati/Unified-APIs/README.md

 # unified-apis
-This repo is the backend for all the personal projects' APIs.
+This repo is the backend for all the personal projects.